 The curriculum at Sharples is designed to ensure that all students achieve their potential.
 The curriculum is broad and balanced but is adapted to cater for students who arrive with very different abilities and aptitudes and our aim is to motivate all of them so that they progress successfully to the next stage of education, employment or training.

 The curriculum at Sharples enables all young people to become:

 - successful learners who enjoy learning, make progress and achieve

 - confident individuals who are able to live safe, healthy and fulfilling lives

 - responsible citizens who continue to make a positive contribution to society.

 At Key Stage 3 (11-13) we deliver the full national curriculum including religious education to all students.
 The majority of our students study a language throughout Key Stage 3 but there are a small number who are dis-applied to enable further support for their transition needs to occur.
 Our aim at Key Stage 3 is to ensure an effective transition from primary to secondary school, to build on the skills developed at Key Stage 2 and to focus on the further development of the skills that make a successful learner.

 In Key Stage 3 we have two half-year groups SHAR and PLES and within these students are placed in sets for English, Maths, Science, Humanities, French or Spanish, Computing and Technology.
 Students are taught in mixed-ability groups for Art and Performing Arts.
-The PSHCE curriculum is delivered through three enrichment days a year and cross- curricular input.
+The PSHCE curriculum is delivered within form time and via Super Learning Days.

 From September 2018 we have introduced a 3 year Key Stage 4 model with students taking their options at the end of Year 8.
 Year 9 will be a bridging year, developing the skills needed for students to be successful across a full range of at least eight subjects by the end of Year 11.